chantzish/eidauthenticate/EIDAuthenticationPackage/ReadMe.txt

 Set a breakpoint in a function called by lsass
 ================================================
-!process lsass.exe
+!process 0 0 lsass.exe
-.process /i 12345678    (obtained in !process with lsass.exe) g         (to swithc context)
+.process -i 12345678    (obtained in !process with lsass.exe) g         (to swithc context)
-.reload             (to enable pdb loading) bp eidauthenticationpackage!lsaaplogonuserex2   (to set a breakpoint to lsaaplogonuserex2)
+.reload  /user           (to enable pdb loading) bp eidauthenticationpackage!lsaaplogonuserex2   (to set a breakpoint to lsaaplogonuserex2)

+to enable tracing in kernel debugger, issue the following command in windbg : ed nt!Kd_DEFAULT_MASK  0xFFFFFFFF